menandmice/micetro_docs/guides/user-manual/acl_general_roles.rst

 General roles
 -------------

-*General role*s are a role type whose permissions are automatically applied (if applicable) to all objects in Micetro, present and future.
+*General roles** are the default role type, whose permissions are automatically applied (if applicable) to all objects in Micetro, present and future.

 To create a *General role*, follow the instructions on :ref:`acl-roles`, and **check** the :guilabel:`General` checkbox in the role creation dialog.
 (The default value is checked.)